How to Do an SEO Page Audit and Skyrocket Your Rankings

 Thin content comprises posts with little value, quality, or structure.
 They can come in the form of short 300-word posts.
 Users visiting the site come out without gaining the deep search insight they intended for.

-Subsequently, your site should have multiple value-added posts ranging between 800 to 2,000 words, depending on the topic and priority.
+Then, your site should have multiple value-added posts ranging between 800 to 2,000 words, depending on the topic and priority.

 Additionally, the more content you build on your website, the more opportunities you’ll gain for internal links and traffic.